chillum/chillum.github.io/src/cv.md

 * Maintained hardware and software IT infrastructure of the Moscow office, including workstations, servers and network equipment
 * Administration of Unix and Windows servers
-* Set-up, administration and user-support of Windows and Mac OS workstations
+* Set-up, administration and tech support of Windows and Mac OS workstations
-* Ethernet network installation, hardware configuration of workstations
+* Ethernet network installation, hardware configuration and specs

 ### Free-lance Unix engineer (2001-2002)